Faculty

 Luigi Coppola

-Born in Lecce, Italy, he is artist, agroecologist, and author of participatory projects driven by an innovative approach to the politics of the Commons is an advocate for collective action.
+Born in Lecce (Italy) based in Brussels, he is artist, agroecologist, and author of participatory projects driven by an innovative approach to the politics of the Commons is an advocate for collective action.
 His work is oriented towards site-specific research of social, political, and cultural subjects, collectivization of goods, activation of relational dynamics, and processes of emancipation and imagination.
 Since 2013, he has been engaged with Casa delle Agriculture in Castiglione d’Otranto (Lecce, Italy), where he serves as a co-activator of a multifaceted process of participatory agriculture, the reclamation of contaminated lands, and the establishment of a participatory economy revolving around the annual festival Notte Verde.
 The project, entitled Agriculture, Utopias and Community, comprises the Common Park of Minor Fruits and School of Agriculture.
 This pedagogical platform combines agroecological knowledge with artistic strategies and builds relationships with migrant communities, students, farmers and activists.
 The project is outlined in the publication Ex Situ – Compatible with life (2023).

 Marco Cucco